Kaiweitu/COMP-SCI-537-SP21-DIS/Discussion-11/README.md

 References:
 - Chapter 2 and 3 of xv6 reference [book](https://pdos.csail.mit.edu/6.828/2014/xv6/book-rev8.pdf)

+Updates:
+1. Rephrase the clock algorithm to make it compitable to both ring buffer and linked list implementation.
+2. We encourages to use the hardware access bit instead of mannually maintaining it.
+Update the corresponing part:
+   1. Removing the description of PTE_V
+   2. Update the state diagram when ref bit is zero.
+With hardware-maintained bit, we don't need to clear the present bit at this time.
+3. Add more detailed descrition about linked list copy.
+4. Several minor type fixed.

 ## P6 Spec Overview
 Remembering in P5, the user takes the responsibility to encrypt those pages.
 This time in P6, we will handle over the responsibility to the kernel.
 The core idea is to have as much as possible pages encrypted to mimize the chance being attacked.
 But making all the pages encrypted will largely harm the performance.
 Therefore, a better idea is to only maintain a working set of pages in clear text for each process.
 A few important points here: